Virginia's 20th Senate district

 Virginia's 20th Senate district is one of 40 districts in the Senate of Virginia.
-It has been represented by Republican Bill Stanley since 2012; prior to 2011 redistricting, Stanley represented the 19th district.
+It has been represented by Republican Bill DeSteph since 2024.
+Prior to 2024 redistricting, DeSteph represented the 8th district.
+He represented district 8 from 2016 until 2024.

 Geography

-District 20 is based in Virginia's western Southside, incorporating all of Henry County, Patrick County, Martinsville, and Galax, as well as parts of Carroll County, Franklin County, Halifax County, Pittsylvania County, and the City of Danville.
+District 20 is located in eastern Virginia, particularly the Hampton Roads and Eastern Shore regions, including the counties of Accomack and Northampton.
+The independent cities that are part of District 20 include portions of the City of Norfolk and the City of Virginia Beach.

-The district overlaps with Virginia's 5th and 9th congressional districts, and with the 5th, 6th, 9th, 14th, 16th, and 60th districts of the Virginia House of Delegates.
-It borders the state of North Carolina.
+The district overlaps with Virginia's 2nd and 3rd congressional districts, and with the 94th, 95th, 97th, 99th, and 100th districts of the Virginia House of Delegates.